-Try fabric painting, it’s not that difficult.
-Design, paint and wear something totally original – that sounds creative!
+Try fabric painting.
+It's not that difficult.
+Design, paint, and wear something totally original – that sounds creative!
 Fabrics are literally the best canvas to create on.
 With fabric painting, you are the artist and the textile designer.
 You will be surprised at how easy it is to design something unique with fabric painting.
 Continue reading to find out more about textile painting and learn how to paint fabric with acrylic paint.
 Find out the best paints, how to prepare fabric spray paint, what tools you need, and what techniques to use to create unique textiles.

 How do you get the best results with fabric painting, and how to paint fabric?

 - Learn how to set up your painting area.